 If the software is not open source, the license might need to be renewed regularly or you may risk losing access to support and technical help.

-Description: This method includes all approaches where you pay a third party to build the marketplace on top of existing marketplace software.
+Description: All approaches where you pay a third party to build the marketplace on top of existing marketplace software.

 Biggest benefit: No technical skills needed.